Connecticut Arts & Culture

 Meet the City Views Crew!

-Join Jacque along with his co-hosts, Kareem Holebrook, Karen Thomas and Coryse Villaroule
+Join Jacque along with his co-hosts, Kareem Holebrook, Coryse Villaroule, and segment hosts Pascale Nejaime, Shane Scully and Joe Severo!

 Meet the City Views Crew!